DenverSherman/COVID-and-the-2020-US-Election/README.md

 ![model_results](./tableau_images/jeff_images/model_results.png)

-Overall the model seemed to be relatively accurate in predicting the outcome of the election.
+Overall, the model seemed to be relatively accurate in predicting the outcome of the election.

 There seems to be a substantial difference in a few fields we will cover in the visualization section that may explain this outcome.